 The Tanzania & Zambia Rail Authority (TAZARA) runs the Express and “Ordinary” train down this 1,155-mile route.
 Express may be a bit misleading; it’s not about speed but rather the reduced number of stops.
-In contrast, the original line stops at “every serviceable station” across the two countries.
-Since this train is a trade lifeline for a thousand miles, that’s a lot of stops.
+In contrast, the original line stops at every serviceable station across the two countries.
+Since this train is a trade lifeline for a thousand miles, there are a lot of stops.

 Each train offers four classes: first-class sleepers with four beds, second-class sleepers with six beds, second-class seats, and the crowded third-class seats.
 Genders don’t mix in sleeping cars, so if you want your whole family or group to share, you must book the entire compartment and specify this ahead of time.